eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/eejs/model/datettime/query.md

 This builds where conditions for a datetime REST endpoint request using provided data.

-In the object passed in to this function, only the following properties are handled:

-* **month**:  Expected to be in a month format recognized by `moment`
-* **showExpired**: Expected to be a `boolean` that indicates whether or not "expired" dates should be retrieved.
-If `false` then any dates prior to "now" will not  be retrieved.
-* **forEventId**: Used to restrict the dates returned to those for the given Event id.
-Expects `number` type.

 This returns a string which is the assembled where conditions for the query.

 ### Arguments